syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 9 - poolparty.md

 > "Vurzes is net als Beetlefeet" - Wouter

-- Continue talking to Idris
+- Continue talking to Idrisse
 - Thinks most people are unaware of what's happening (regarding green light)
 - Be careful who you share info with
 - no enemies she's currently aware of
 - Sultan could go either way
 - inquisitor group is unknown by anyone so no image to adhere to

-+ Idris knows little of the hooded figures investigating us
++ Idrisse knows little of the hooded figures investigating us
 + they are called League of Assassins
 + Since Sotark wasn't mentioned, it is likely not inquisitor-based